 Cheung Chau Island has long been one of Hong Kong’s most popular island retreats.
-Smaller than Lantau but bigger than nearby Peng Chau, Cheung Chau offers more to do than clamber around on rocks and play castaway but is still several gears down in pace from the big city.
+Smaller than Lantau but bigger than nearby Peng Chau, Cheung Chau is several gears slower than the big city but offers more to do than clamber around on rocks and play castaway.

 More interesting are some of the hikes that take in Cheung Chau's natural rock sculptures—somewhat of a Hong Kong obsession—as well as local temples.
 The Mini Great Wall in southeast Cheung Chau is worth a few hours of walking.
-Despite the grandiose name, the wall is actually a path, but it takes in some stunning vantage points over the South China Sea, Many of the wind-beaten rocks along the wall have been moulded by the weather into natural shapes, including Flower Vase Rock and the more impressive Human Head Rock which sports a pair of ears and a nose.
+Despite the grandiose name, the wall is actually a path, but it takes in some stunning vantage points over the South China Sea.
+Many of the wind-beaten rocks along the wall have been molded by the weather into natural shapes, including Flower Vase Rock and the more impressive Human Head Rock, which sports a pair of ears and a nose.

-Cheung Chau is blessed with a curtain of golden sand and there are a couple of fine beaches on the island.
-The most popular is Tung Wan, which has beautiful sands, full facilities and can be full to bursting at weekends.
+Cheung Chau is blessed with a curtain of golden sand, and there are a couple of fine beaches.
+The most popular is Tung Wan, which has beautiful sands, full facilities, and can be full to bursting at weekends.
 It also has a dedicated windsurfing school.

-As with much of Hong Kong’s island dining scene seafood rightly dominates and while it is hard to recommend a particular restaurant you’re unlikely to have a bad meal and prices are generally cheap.
-The best advice is to look for a restaurant busy with locals.
-Most of the seafood restaurants can be found down by the waterfront.
+As with much of Hong Kong’s island dining scene, seafood rightly dominates.
+It's hard to recommend a particular restaurant as you’re unlikely to have a bad meal and prices are generally cheap.
+Most of the seafood restaurants can be found down by the waterfront, and the best advise is to look for a restaurant busy with locals.

-For the sightseer, there isn’t much to keep you on Cheung Chau overnight, but if the laid back atmosphere is inviting you to linger the Warwick Hotel offers accommodation.
-This slightly dated concrete block isn't up to the standards of the three-star hotels back on Hong Kong Island or in Kowloon but that’s part of its charm.
+For the sightseer, there isn’t much to keep you on Cheung Chau overnight, but, if the laid back atmosphere is inviting you to linger, try the Warwick Hotel.
+This slightly dated, concrete block isn't up to the standards of the three-star hotels back on Hong Kong Island or in Kowloon, but that’s part of its charm.

 Alternately, you can stay on Lantau Island and take a kaido water taxi across to Mui Wo.

 There are regular ferries from Central ferry piers to Cheung Chau.
-They run at 30 min intervals and take around an hour.
-Read our how to get to Cheung Chau guide for full details.
+They run at 30-minute intervals and take around an hour.